 Pros and Cons of Pre-Qualification

-But because the lender takes your word for all the claims you make and doesn’t verify them, a pre-qualification is no guarantee.
+Because the lender takes your word for all the claims you make in your mortgage application and doesn’t verify them, a pre-qualification is no guarantee.

 Pros and Cons of Pre-Approval